Automorphism groups of random substitution subshifts

 \section{Acknowledgement}

+The authors are grateful to an anonymous referee for pointing out an error in a previous version of this work.
 The authors would like to thank Raf Bocklandt, Philipp Gohlke, Neil Ma\~{n}ibo, Eden Miro, Samuel Petite and Scott Schmieding for helpful discussions.
 We are especially thankful to Scott Schmieding for alerting us to other examples of subshifts with automorphism groups containing an infinite simple subgroup.
 Dan Rust would like to acknowledge the support of the DFG via SFB1283/1 and the support of the Dutch Science Federation (NWO) through visitor grant 040.11.700.